Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Numerical Results

+In our simulations, the success rate is estimated using $50$ random trials.
+We also adopt two complementary metrics from \cite{gillis2018afast}, namely, the {\it mean-removed spectral angle} ({MRSA}) and the {\it relative approximation error} (RAE).
+In a nutshell, the {MRSA} measures how well $\W$ is estimated via $\widehat{\W}=\X(:,\widehat{\cal K})$ and the RAE measures how well the estimated $\widehat{\W}$ (together with an estimated $\widehat{\H}$) can reconstruct the data $\X$; see details in \cite{gillis2018afast}.
+Following \cite{gillis2018afast}, the {MRSA} values are normalized to an interval of $[0, 100]$.
+In addition, the {RAE} values are in between 0 and 1.
+Lower {MRSA}s and higher {RAE}s correspond to better performance of separable NMF.

+{\bf Results.} We first evaluate the algorithms under a setting from \cite[Sec.
+4.1]{gillis2018afast}, where $\H(:,{\cal K}^c)$'s columns are middle points between the extreme points of the unit simplex.
+This way, noise could easily confuse the $\x_\ell$'s associated with the middle points with the true extreme points of ${\rm conv}\{\x_1,\ldots,\x_N\}$---thereby presenting a challenging case for separable NMF algorithms.

-{\bf Results.} Fig.~\ref{fig:syn_succ_rate} shows the success rates of the algorithms under different SNRs, where $(M,K,N)=(50,40,200)$.
-One can see that \texttt{SPA} has the least robustness against noise.
-This is expected, as we discussed before---the greedy algorithms may accumulate noise since they look for $n\in{\cal K}$ one by one.
-The convex optimization methods \texttt{FastGradient} and \texttt{MERIT} both exhibit much better robustness against noise.
-In particular, \texttt{FastGradient} and \texttt{MERIT} reach 100\% success rates at SNR$=10$dB and SNR$=8$dB, respectively, while \texttt{SPA} does not reach this accuracy even when SNR$=16$dB.
+Fig.~\ref{fig:ratenew} shows the success rates of different methods under the generative model and setting from \cite{gillis2018afast}, where $(M,N,K)=(50,55,10)$.
+One can see that \texttt{FastGradient} and \texttt{MERIT} both exhibit more satisfactory performance relative to \texttt{SPA}, which echos our comment that the all-at-once convex approaches often have better noise robustness relative to greedy pursuit.
+In particular, \texttt{FastGradient} and \texttt{MERIT} reach 100\% success rates at SNR$=16$dB and SNR$=10$dB, respectively, while \texttt{SPA} does not reach this accuracy even when SNR$=20$dB.
+Fig.~\ref{fig:MRSARAE} shows the MRSAs and RAEs of the algorithms under the same setting, where similar observations are made.

+Fig.~\ref{fig:syn_succ_rate} (a) shows the success rates of the algorithms under different SNRs using $(M,K,N)=(50,40,200)$ and $\H(:,{\cal K}^c)$'s that are less special than that in the previous case; i.e., $\H(:,{\cal K}^c)$'s columns are generated following the uniform Dirichlet distribution with its parameter being $\bm 1\in\mathbb{R}^K$.
+One can see that the algorithms perform similarly as in the case of Fig.~\ref{fig:ratenew}, except that the gap between \texttt{SPA} and the convex approaches \texttt{MERIT} (with regularization) and \texttt{FastGradient} is larger than that in the previous case.

-Fig.~\ref{fig:synthetic-memory} shows the memory costs of the two convex optimization-based algorithms under different $N$'s.
+Fig.~\ref{fig:syn_succ_rate} {(b)} shows the memory costs of the two convex optimization-based algorithms under different $N$'s.
 Here, we set ${(M,K)=(50, 40)}$ and SNR$=10$dB.
 The memory is measured in terms of maximum {\it resident set size} (RSS), which is the amount of allocated memory in RAM for a running program.
 The RSS is measured using a Linux built-in command named \texttt{time}\footnote{https://man7.org/linux/man-pages/man1/time.1.html}.
 One can see that \texttt{MERIT}'s memory growth along with $N$ is very graceful, but \texttt{FastGradient} quickly reaches the level that is close to {5GB} when ${N=10,000}$---while \texttt{MERIT} uses less than 0.1GB memory under the same problem size.